hapax/hapax.github.io/assets/simple-physics.md

 distance $d$ away) at some speed of your choice, $u$.
 The question is: does the number of drops you collide with on your way to shelter depend on $u$?
+If it doesn't, you may as well walk.

-The answer is obviously *yes*.
+But the answer is obviously *yes*.
-If you stand still, you move vertically (from the rain's perspective), and collide with an *infinite* amount of water on your way to shelter.
+If you stand still, you move vertically from the rain's perspective, colliding with an *infinite* amount of water on your way to shelter.
 But let's explore with a little more care.
 If you move at speed $u > 0$, you arrive at shelter in time $t = d/u$.
 Hence, your path has length